-Hamsters do not like bare plastic or wire floors (Sherwin 2007, Arnold & Estep 1994) so cover wire flooring with cardboard and provide litter for a bare plastic floor.
+Hamsters do not like bare plastic or wire floors (Sherwin 2007, Arnold & Estep 1994) so cover wire flooring with cardboard and provide lots of litter and bedding for a bare plastic floor.
 Hamsters like digging tunnels and so the deeper the litter (if it’s the sort they can tunnel in), the better (Hauzenberger et al., 2006).
 Try to buy a cage which allows them to dig into the litter (RSPCA 2013).

 The cage should have a water bottle with nozzle and a small bowl for food – though scattering the food is better.
 Bottles should be sterilised and refilled once a week and bowls washed once a week.
 A hamster will consume 5 ml of water per 100 g of body weight per day (Gibson & Brady 2000).
 Make sure the nozzle is at a height the hamster can easily reach.

 Within the cage hamsters like a little house or shelter for them to sleep in, preferably in wood with a flat top to sit on.
 Plastic shelters can make for condensation (Adby & Neill, 2004) and a pitched roof means the hamster cannot enjoy climbing on top of the shelter.
 The shelter must have a dark corner where they can sleep – just a little arch (sometimes sold) or a pile of bedding doesn’t give enough privacy.
 They will often store their food there and quite often they will urinate there (Gerber et al. 2008).
 If a wooden shelter cannot be found, try a plastic pipe of a 7.6 cm diameter and 15 cms long from a local hardware shop which suited 55% of hamsters in one study (Veillette & Reebs 2011)